taotriad/BabySomnia/RoSE_BLUE_spoilers.md

 Some fans speculate that SuA was raging because she knew that JiU didn't have enough bullets.

+## Notes

+* It's interesting to note that SuA's is the one who's being restrained; in the Nightmare series her nightmare is fear of being restrained.
+  R.o.S.E.
+BLUE is not connected to the Nightmare era, but it might be a subtle nod to that series anyway.
-*Note*: Since Handong couldn't participate in the video she instead made [her own reaction video](https://www.youtube.com/watch?v=5-qxVhFq0Rw).
+* Since Handong couldn't participate in the video she instead made [her own reaction video](https://www.youtube.com/watch?v=5-qxVhFq0Rw).